AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/themes.md

 ## Branding {#branding}

-Click **Branding** on the left pane to update your organization name, change the subdomain, log styles and themes.
-Click **Edit** adjacent to each of these topics to modify the content.
+Click **[!UICONTROL Branding]** on the left pane to update your organization name, change the subdomain, log styles and themes.
+Click **[!UICONTROL Edit]** adjacent to each of these topics to modify the content.

 ## Logo styling {#logostyling}

-Click **Edit** to set the appearance of your logo and company name on Learning Manager application.
+Click **[!UICONTROL Edit]** to set the appearance of your logo and company name on Learning Manager application.

-Click **Upload new logo** and choose the logo from your computer to upload.
+Click **[!UICONTROL Upload new logo]** and choose the logo from your computer to upload.
 You can preview the appearance of the logo and your organization name below.
-Choose the header style of your choice and click **Save**.
+Choose the header style of your choice and click **[!UICONTROL Save]**.

 ## Themes {#themes}